coddingtonbear/python-saleae-enrichable-analyzer/readme.md

+WARNING: This project is no longer maintained or necessary!
+Saleae added python analyzer support in their latest versions of Logic, and their handling of this problem is much more elegant.

 # Python Tools for Enrichable Saleae Analyzers

 The built-in analyzers for the Saleae Logic provides you with only a few basic options for how to display the transferred bytes -- as ascii text, or in one of several numeric formats.